 Managed Apple IDs for business

-For more details on the profiles, commands and queries included in each type of MDM, and include the new User Enrollment mode for iOS see here: developer.apple.com/documentation/devicemanagement.
+For more details on the profiles, commands and queries included in each type of MDM, and including the new User Enrolment mode for iOS see here: developer.apple.com/documentation/devicemanagement.

 Other additional features in the new iOS 13 are: